 No. We can make good use of organic waste by turning it into compost.
-That is why we want to encourage everyone to separate their organic waste.
-We are doing this by collecting it free of charge every week from every household in the city.
+We want to encourage everyone to separate their organic waste.
+Hence we collect it free of charge every week, from every household in the city.

 There may be a number of reasons why your green bucket or container has not been emptied:

 - Your bucket or container was too heavy.
-A bucket may weigh up to 7 kilos, a container up to 75 kilos.
+A bucket may weigh up to 7 kilos, a container may weigh no more than 75 kilos.

 - There was something in the bucket or container that did not belong there.
-For example residual waste or plastic bags without a kiemplantlogo or OK-compost logo.
+Residual waste or plastic bags without a seedling logo or OK-compost logo will not be collected.
 Your green bin should only contain organic waste (vegetable, fruit and garden waste and food scraps).

 - The waste inside your bucket or container had got stuck or was frozen to the bottom.

-- The biodegradable bin liner with the kiemplantlogo or OK-compostlogo was taped or tied to your bucket or container.
+- The biodegradable bin liner with the seedling logo or OK-compost logo was taped or tied to your bucket or container.

-- The bin liner in your bucket or container was not a biodegradable one with the kiemplantlogo or the OK-compostlogo.
-Black or otherwise coloured rubbish bags made from crude oil or recyclate may not go in the bucket or container.
+- The bin liner in your bucket or container was non-biodegradable or did not have a seedling logo / OK-compost logo.
+Black rubbish bags or other rubbish bags made from crude oil and other recyclates do not belong in the green bucket or container.

 - The collection crew could not reach your bucket or container (e.g. because it was behind a pole, fence or vehicle).

 - The cover on your bucket or container was not closed.
-Make sure that waste is not sticking out of the bin.
+Please make sure that no waste is sticking out of the bin.